 Early History of the Rochewell family

 This web page shows only a small excerpt of our Rochewell research.
-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rochewell History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rochewell History in all our PDF Extended History products and printed products wherever possible.

 Rochewell Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Rochewell have been found, including Rockwell, Rokelle, Rockewell, Rokele, Rokewell and others.

 Early Notables of the Rochewell family (pre 1700)

 More information is included under the topic Early Rochewell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Rochewell family to Ireland
+Migration of the Rochewell family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Rochewell were among those contributors: William, Susannah, Ruth and John Rockwell settled in Nantasket in 1630; Thomas Rockwell settled in Virginia in 1637 along with Mary; Edward Rockwell arrived in San Francisco in 1850.